chrisburnell/chrisburnell.com/src/pages/ideas.md

 ## Eleventy Build

-- [WIP — to be finished] figure out how to manage "RSS-only" posts (that become visible on the site after site.limits.recentDays)
+- *[WIP — to be finished]* figure out how to manage "RSS-only" posts (that become visible on the site after `site.limits.recentDays`)
 - work out how to feature more tags/collections in the post meta description (alongside `writing`-tagged posts)
 - use new eleventy-img transform instead of image shortcode
     - keep an eye on performance here
 - pull data out of fathom analytics for page popularity
+- pull in cover images for:
+    - books
+    - music albums
+    - movies & TV shows

 ## Admin